 - Wait and listen.
 Once you reach that place of stillness in your mind, your task is over.
 You merely wait and listen, in confidence that your Father will come to you and speak His Word to you.
 Hearing this Word, of course, can take many different forms, from hearing actual words to receiving ideas, pictures, or just feelings.

 During this time, you will need to frequently clear your mind of all those petty thoughts and desires that try to intrude.
 For this purpose, I suggest using today’s idea, or picking a phrase, such as “only be still and listen” (9:3).
 As usual, begin the practice time with a slow repeating of the idea.

 Repeat the idea.
 Realize that by doing so you are reminding yourself of today’s special purpose—to receive God’s Word.
 Then spend some time listening in stillness.

 All we are being asked to do today is to be quiet for ten minutes, three times during the day and for a moment each hour.
 Just to be quiet.
-"Only be quiet.
-You will need no rule but this" (9:1-2).
-"Only be still and listen" (9:3).
-"His Voice awaits your silence, for His Word can not be heard until your mind is quiet for a while, and meaningless desires have been stilled" (6:2).
+“Only be quiet.
+You will need no rule but this” (9:1-2).
+“Only be still and listen” (9:3).
+“His Voice awaits your silence, for His Word cannot be heard unless your mind is quiet for a while, and meaningless desires have been stilled” (6:2).

 Isn’t it amazing how much practice it takes to learn to be quiet?
 I can’t tell you how many times I’ve sat down to meditate and be quiet only to find myself, sometimes only a few minutes later, so distracted by some passing thought that I open my eyes and start to get up to “do something” before I’ve even realized what I’m doing.
 I plop back down in my chair muttering “Good grief!” to myself at the distractedness of my mind.
 Draw a deep breath, think to myself, “Quiet, Allen.
 Quiet.
 Peace, be still.”